There Was More to White Mills than Glass

 Erected by Dorflinger-Suydam Wildlife Sanctuary, Lackawanna Heritage Valley, DCNR, Lackawanna Wonderful, and National Park Service.

 Location.
 41° 31.627′ N, 75° 12.131′ W. Marker is in White Mills, Pennsylvania, in Wayne County.
+Marker is on the grounds of the Dorflinger Factory Museum.
 Touch for map.
-Marker is on the grounds of the Dorflinger Factory Museum.
 Marker is at or near this postal address: 8 Elizabeth Street, White Mills PA 18473, United States of America.
+Touch for directions.

 Also see . . .